-In 2016, NMSP-CVE acheived 11,644 total inspections.
-However the goal for the Border Enforcement units was set a 6,000.
-The Border Enforcement unit's goals have been set at 8,000 total inspections for the 2018 rating period.
+In 2017, NMSP-CVE acheived 9,183 total inspections.
+The Border Enforcement unit's goals have been set at 8,000 total inspections for the 2019 rating period.
 NMSP-CVE does not put a cap on the amount of inspections each unit acheives during the rating period.
 The increase of 2,000 inspections was assigned in order to engage the unit with a reasonable goal for the focus of this unit.
 For NMSP BEG employees, 8,000 inspections is the minimum expectation and any number of inspections above this goal is considered a bonus due to the dedication of the unit to commercial vehicle safety.

-Activity Plan: Describe the specific activities planned to reach border enforcement goals.
+Activity Plan for FY 2019 - 2021: Describe the specific activities planned to reach border enforcement goals.